Every time I’m having a chat with a school or university marketing and communications team, one of the challenges stands out: scarce resources.

 Even if you don't have a massive number of accounts for your organisation, your team is most likely using hashtags in their social media posts.
 It might even have created user-generated content campaigns asking their students to mention a hashtag.
 With tools like Flockler, you can store all the mentions of a specific hashtag in your content, and mentions by others, and then display the latest content on a particular page on your website based on tagging.
 One piece of content created for social media channels can serve multiple, specific topic pages on your website and other digital services without any additional effort.
 Just make sure you’re adding all the relevant hashtags to your social media post, and Flockler shows the right piece of content on a specific page.

-For your inspiration, here are eight examples of schools and universities displaying social media feeds on websites and other digital services:
+For your inspiration, here are eight examples of schools and universities displaying social media feeds on websites, digital signage, and other digital services:

 Cheltenham Ladies’ College